Summer Youth Employment Program

 - Central Processing

 - Human Resources

 - Child Psychology

 - Information Systems (IT)

-The Lifespan Summer Youth Employment program is providing opportunities to at-risk youth in our community and benefiting Lifespan's workforce.
+The Lifespan Summer Youth Employment program is providing opportunities to youth in our community and benefiting Lifespan's workforce.

 Upon graduation in August, our summer employees take with them a wealth of personal and professional experience, with some youth even gaining permanent employment.
 Lifespan also stays in contact with the teens beyond the summer to continue career counseling and support.